gitgik/learning-data-science/twitter_sentiments_analysis.md

 #### Twitter Sentiments Analyzer
-Twitter is a treasure trove of snetiments.
+Twitter is a treasure trove of sentiments.
 People output thousands of reaction and opinions on pretty much any topic.

 We'll create a twitter sentiments analyzer which will have the ability to determin how positive or negative a tweets emotion is.